SaiKumarOfficial/HeartDiseasePrediction-Deployment/README.md

     ```bash
     dvc plots show cm.csv --template confusion -x chd -y Predicted
     ```
-5. Now, you can do experiments by changing some of the parameters in params.yam and rerun the dvc pipeline.To rerun it , again run the above following commands.
+5. Now, you can do experiments by changing some of the parameters in `params.yaml` and rerun the dvc pipeline.To rerun it , again run the above following commands.
 6. To see the model improvement
 ```bash
 dvc metrics diff